ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 Hmmm, it's hard to tell.
 Maybe the protocol is running correctly and we're simply looking at a particular point in time that does not give us the full story.

-The point here is that a Lamport Diagram can only represent logical time - that is, it describes the order in which a sequence of events occurred, but it cannot give us any idea about how much time elapsed between events.
+The point here is that a Lamport Diagram can only represent logical time - that is, it describes the order in which a sequence of events occurred, but it cannot give us any idea about how much real-world time elapsed between those events.

 But considering that a Logical Clock is only concerned with the ordering of events, it is not surprising that the following two event sequences appear to be identical: